aristanetworks/anta/docs/cli/tag-management.md

         tags: [spine]
 ```

-> [!TIP]
->
+!!! tip

-> - A tag used to filter a test can also be a device name
+    - A tag used to filter a test can also be a device name

->
-> - **Use different input values for a specific test**: Leverage tags to define different input values for a specific test.
+    - **Use different input values for a specific test**: Leverage tags to define different input values for a specific test.
 See the `VerifyUptime` example above.

 ## Using tags